isopropylcyanide/Websockets-Vertx-Flink-Kafka/README.md

  ---

+ ### What you do in the Flink Job depends on the use case.
+Options are ###
+* Make async rest API call
+* Interact with a database using an async clients
+* Return a mock response

+### Caveats ###
+* Here, we are making a request using the AsyncHTTP Client to an endpoint hosted on a Spring Boot Server
+* The rest API Server is listening on port 9004
+* You are free to experiment in this department.
+* If you choose to continue using the Rest API given in this project, make sure you have an endpoint implementation.

  ### Setting up the project ###
  * Run the kafka-flink connector project that waits for incoming data stream from kafka queue "flink_resp"